 The vacuum attracted pan-nationalist movements and Islamist revivalists across the Balkans, including some 20 Arab Islamic foundations, which established a strong presence in Albania.3 These foundations financed the building of hundreds of mosques and awarded educational scholarships to thousands of malleable young Muslim Albanians.
-Many of these young men who took up these opportunities returned home from their studies in Arab and Asian religious institutions with a strong sense of spiritual identity and an eagerness to promote a puritanical form of Islam.4 The impoverished Albanian government, due to its law enforcement agencies' lack of experience in dealing with extremist groups and the country's critical need for foreign aid and investment, paid inadequate attention to the dubious dealings of some of these charities for many years, until in June 1998 law enforcement agencies raided the offices of the Revival of Islamic Heritage Society and four sites linked to other charities, arresting four foreign terrorist operatives in their employ.5 The raids broke up a cell of the Egyptian Islamic Jihad6 terrorist organization and reportedly foiled a bomb attack on the U.S. Embassy in Tirana.7 Nevertheless, almost a quarter century of forced atheism had made Albanian society comparatively less susceptible to radical Islam.
+Many of these young men who took up these opportunities returned home from their studies in Arab and Asian religious institutions with a strong sense of spiritual identity and an eagerness to promote a puritanical form of Islam.4 The impoverished Albanian government, thanks to combination of lax law enforcement oversight and a desperate need for foreign aid and investment, paid scant attention to some of the more dubious dealings by some of the charities until in June 1998.
+In that month, law enforcement agencies raided the offices of the Revival of Islamic Heritage Society and four sites linked to other charities, arresting four foreign terrorist operatives in their employ.5 The raids broke up a cell of the Egyptian Islamic Jihad6 terrorist organization and reportedly foiled a bomb attack on the U.S. Embassy in Tirana.7 Nevertheless, almost a quarter century of forced atheism had made Albanian society comparatively less susceptible to radical Islam.